shanningtatum/shanningtatum/README.md

 ### Hi there 👋

+My name is Shannon, a front-end developer based in Toronto.

+Check out my repository for the cool projects I've worked on!

+While you're here, check out my <a href="www.shannontao.dev>website</a> to learn more about me and my work.

 <!--
 **shanningtatum/shanningtatum** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.